poppy-project/poppy-docs/en/getting-started/connect.md

 # Start and connect the robot

 In this section, we will describe how to start your robot and a give an overview of the possibilities to connect to it.
-We will focus here on real robots but we will also point to the advanced sections to follow if you are using a simulated robot.

 ## Setup the software

 Poppy creatures come with an embedded board which job is to control motors and access the sensors.
-This computer can be access through a web interface which makes it easy to control the robot from your own computer or a tablet without having to locally install anything specific.
+For simplicity purpose, this computer can be remotely access through a web interface.
+It makes it easy to control the robot from your own computer or a tablet without having to download/install anything.

-There are two ways to setup the board for your Poppy:
+There are two ways to setup the board for your Poppy robot:
 * [**the easy way**](#easy-way-use-the-poppy-sdcard): use a pre-made ISO image of the Poppy operating system and write it to an the SD-card
 * [**the hard way for advanced users**](#advanced-way-diy-install-everything-from-scratch): install everything from scratch

-*Note: If you are using a simulated robot, you  must install the software locally.
-Thus, you can not use a pre made SD-card.
+*Note: If you are planning to use a simulated robot, you must install the software locally.
+You can not use a pre made SD-card.
 You will have to follow steps from the advanced way adapted to your configuration (OS, architecture...).
 The Chapter [Installation for advanced users](../installation-for-advanced-users/README.md) will guide you through all the detailed steps.*

 ### Easy way: use the Poppy SD-card